Identifying Images and User Interface Elements

-This style is set up to be invisible except for users in Accessible Layout mode.
+This style is set up to be invisible except for users in Screen Reader On mode.

 Note: If you use PTTRANSPARENT for a check box label, make sure that no fields are close to the check box label, even though it is transparent, because it might overlap the field.

-If you use a field or an HTML area to display text that contains important information, such as error messages, use PeopleCode to display the message in a pop-up window in Accessible Layout mode.
+If you use a field or an HTML area to display text that contains important information, such as error messages, use PeopleCode to display the message in a pop-up window when Accessibility Layout option is set to Screen Reader On mode.
 Screen readers do not typically read display-only field values unless a user specifically commands the screen reader to read the entire page or a particular area of the page.